- About Us

-Firstly can we say an absolutely massive thank you from us and well done for keeping everything juggling this half term.
-It has been a very tough half term for everyone and you have risen to the challenge and provided that much needed support for all the children and families.
+Firstly can we say an absolutely massive thank you from us and well done for keeping everything juggling.
+It has been very tough for everyone and you have risen to the challenge and provided that much needed support for all the children and families.

 These are free to access by Headteachers, senior leaders, trust leaders, teachers, teaching assistants and other support staff.

 All the workshops are run on Google Meet and as they are 11.30am – 1.00pm you are welcome to have a working lunch whilst attending them.
 The workshops are led by Hub Lead Danni Cooke unless otherwise stated.

 Workshop 1 – Friday 8th January – Phonics Leadership

 Workshop 2 – Thursday 28th January – Reading for Pleasure: Building readers for life (professor Teresa Cremin)

 Workshop 3 – Friday 29th January – Closing the Vocabulary Gap and Young Children’s Language Development – PART TWO

 Workshop 4 – Friday 5th February – Love of Reading, Storytelling and the Importance of Sharing Stories

 Workshop 5 – Thursday 11th February – Reading in KS2: Pleasure, purpose and progress( James Clements)